Tuesday, April 29, 2008

 Overall the music in the movie was well developed.
 Throughout the sad, depressing but romantic parts they had the main love song by Frank Sinatra "As Time Goes By" and throughout the movie they had diegetic and nondiegetic sound.
 They had Sam(Dooley Wilson) playing in the bar on his piano and then when suspenseful parts were displayed the nondiegetic music was in play, especially in the opening scenes when they are looking for suspicious characters and the lead up to the chase and then final gunshot was very nicely played.

+In conclusion, i thought Casablanca was an outstanding movie that really took me by surprise and a for sure movie that i would rent once again.
 The film received eight Academy Award nominations and won three: Best Picture, Best Screenplay and Best Director and I personally think that the movie deserved more! :]]

 Monday, February 11, 2008